andreathomas10/Master_Thesis/README.md

 The code is articulated as follows:

-- EDA: Exploratory analysis of the available data and some map visualization.
+- EDA: Exploratory analysis of the available data, some map visualization and feature engineering of geo-spatial data.
 - CAMx Performance: Exploratory analysis of the performance of the CAMx simulator.
 - Predict Performance: Regression-Bias analysis.
 - Local Bias: Regression-Bias analysis performed at individual stations.